xy-cypher/medium-to-markdown/README.md

 # Medium to markdown
 [![npm](https://img.shields.io/npm/v/medium-to-markdown.svg)](https://npmjs.com/package/medium-to-markdown) [![npm](https://img.shields.io/npm/l/medium-to-markdown.svg)]()

+## Dont use Windows Powershell

+7.11.2021: Use classic cmd.exe so that emojies are perfectly preserved as in the source (lesson learnt i.e. from fetching https://medium.com/yearn-state-of-the-vaults/the-vaults-at-yearn-9237905ffed3)

+### Note: Run `npm audit fix` after install to remove vulnerabilities

 This module lets you take a medium (also works for substack.com) post and convert it to markdown.

 ### Command Line Usage